 intervention.
 The recent shift to second generation

-coaching is reflected in the need for coaching to be based on
+coaching is reflected in the need for coaching to be

 explicit psychological principles and grounded in a solid